- The “Banana Split” cartel was fined €811m and consisted of Barclays, RBS, Citigroup, and JP Morgan.

 Further Lawsuits May FollowDespite hefty fines, the banks may find other troubles.
 According to Lambros Kilaniotis at the law firm RPC warned that affected parties may sue these cartels.
 He told the BBC:

-The information traded in these secret chatrooms allowed the banks to rig the markets.
+If they haven’t already, any party involved in forex trading, such as institutional investors, pension funds and large corporates, should now be reviewing what losses they have incurred.The information traded in these secret chatrooms allowed the banks to rig the markets.
 This information included sensitive information like outstanding customer orders, prices, open risk positions in different currencies, and other details.